256 – Employee Reinstatement

 A Computerized Criminal History (CCH) investigation and credit check shall be conducted.

-Evaluation results will be mailed directly to the HCSO Human Resources Division.
+ii.
+Evaluation results will be mailed directly to the Human Resources (HR) Division.

-A Human Resources Representative will contact the returning employee regarding results.
+iii.
+A HR Representative will contact the returning employee regarding results.

 The Physical Evaluation must be performed at the employee’s choice of contracted HCSO Occupational Clinics at the expense of the HCSO.

 NOTE: The Occupational Clinics will submit test results directly to the employee tested.
-The returning employee can fax or email results to Human Resources (HR) and must bring all original results to the HCSO HR Office at 1200 Baker St.
+The returning employee can fax or email results to HR and must bring all original results to the HCSO HR Office at 1200 Baker St.

 This policy has been revised on the below listed dates: